 - Core system

 - Cost codes

 - Accounts

 - Security

-- Payroll

-- User-defined fields
+- Payroll - · User-defined fields

-A You can also set up your system to access Signature windows using SmartList objects.
-See Using SmartList Objects for Signature Job Cost Products (page 78) for more information.
+You can also set up your system to access Signature windows using SmartList objects.
+See Using SmartList Objects for Signature Job Cost Products (page 79) for more information.

-Prior to setting up Job Cost, document your Job Cost accounting processes with the assistance of your accounting professional.
+Before setting up Job Cost, document your Job Cost accounting processes with the assistance of your accounting professional.
 If you have not discussed the setup process with your accountant, we recommend you do so before continuing.